Caswell County, North Carolina: Economy

 Caswell County is in the Piedmont Triad and near Danville, Virginia and the Research Triangle, giving residents access to regional employment centers, services, and institutions.

+As of 2023, major employers in the area include Caswell County Schools (the county's largest employer), the NCDAC’s Caswell Correctional Center and Dan River Prison Work Farm, and Piedmont Community College’s Caswell County Campus.

 Prominent industries in the county include agriculture, manufacturing, education, food service, healthcare, retail, and other service industries.
 Manufactured goods include textiles, clothing, electronics, and industrial maintenance chemicals.

-The economy of Caswell County is rooted in agriculture, which continues to diversify beyond tobacco production.
+Caswell County's economy is rooted in agriculture, and its agricultural sector has diversified beyond tobacco cultivation.
 The area's location, commercial properties, land primed for development, and relatively low property tax rate have contributed to an increase in business activity and entrepreneurship.

 The county's agricultural sector produces hemp, tobacco, soybeans, corn, wheat, oats, barley, hay, alfalfa, beef cattle, sheep, swine, and poultry.
 The county also produces minerals such as soapstone, graphite, mica, corundum, microcline, and beryl.

 NC Cooperative Extension in Yanceyville connects local agribusinesses and farmers with crucial research-based information and technology.
 The Caswell County Local Foods Council manages the Caswell County Farmers Market in Yanceyville and initiates community-driven projects.

-The county is home to two industrial parks: Pelham Business Park in Pelham and Yanceyville Business Park in Yanceyville.
-Cherokee Tobacco Company's planned production and distribution facility in the county will be at Pelham Business Park.
-CoSquare, a coworking space that fosters entrepreneurship and remote work, is in Yanceyville's downtown historic district.
-Caswell County has been described as being in a prime location for growth in the information technology and manufacturing sectors.
+The county hosts two industrial parks—Pelham Business Park and Yanceyville Business Park.
+Cherokee Tobacco Company’s planned production and distribution facility will be located at Pelham Business Park.
+CoSquare, a coworking space that fosters entrepreneurship and remote work, is in Yanceyville’s downtown historic district.
+Caswell County has been described as a prime location for growth in the information technology and manufacturing sectors.

 On its website, the county lists the North Carolina Economic Development Association (NCEDA) and the Piedmont Triad Partnership as economic development partners.

+The county's property tax rate was $0.585 per $100 of assessed value in FY 2024–25, and third‑party estimates placed the county's effective property tax burden for homeowners at about 0.69% (median annual bill roughly $957).

-Caswell County is designated a Tier 1 county in North Carolina’s 2025 County Distress Rankings, a state system used to prioritize economic‑development funding and incentives.
+Caswell County is designated a Tier 1 county in North Carolina's 2025 County Distress Rankings, a state system used to prioritize economic development funding and incentives.